TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 14/1 Kings 14.14.md

 ---

-Moreover Jehovah will raise him up a king over Israel, who shall cut off the house of Jeroboam that day: but what? even now.
+Moreover Yahweh will raise him up a king over Israel, who shall cut off the house of Jeroboam.
+This is day!
+What?
+Even now.